Ground Source Heat Pumps

 Our range of ground source heat pumps are from Lämpöässä, the leading manufacturer of heat pumps in Finland.

-Lämpöässä heat pumps have always been the designs which other companies have strived to replicate, and we are the UK’s only approved installer of these award-winning systems, which provide ground source (also known as geothermal) heating.
+Lämpöässä heat pumps have always been the designs which other companies have strived to replicate.
+We are the UK’s only approved installer of these award-winning systems, which provide ground source (also known as geothermal) heating.

 How does a ground source heat pump work?

-A ground source heat pump consists of four elements:
+A Ground Source Heat Pump (GSHP) consists of four elements:

 - The collector loop